West Bradford Junctions Improvement Scheme - Phase 1 Engagement

 Which buildings will be left in tact?
 And will parking still be available to access the shops?
 Also, will passing trade be affected?

-C.Darvill asked about 5 years ago
+C.Darvill asked over 5 years ago

 The Council recognises that highway schemes can sometimes require the demolition of property and that this can effect the local environment and businesses.
 You will be able to see from the consultation maps which building will be unaffected by the proposed scheme.
 Restrictions on car parking will be considered as part of the development of the scheme and any proposals for restrictions that require a legal traffic regulation order will be formally advertised.
 Anybody will then be able to make representations to the Council to object or support the restrictions.
 Restrictions are normally only proposed where there is an interest in road safety or the flow of traffic.